notuntoward/ref/obsidian/Obsidian Share Vault/Work/Between Jobs/Interview Prep/SQL training/SQL for Data Science (Coursera, UC-Davis)/Module 1 - SQL for Data Science.md

 ##### ****_Correctness_****

 The parser verifies that the SQL statement conforms to SQL semantics, or rules, that ensure the correctness of the query statement.
-For example, the parser checks if the SQL command ends with a semi-colon.
+For example, the parser checks if the SQL clause ends with a semi-colon.
 If the semi-colon is missing, the parser returns an error.

 ##### ****_Authorization_****